 These were the same characteristic observed in the machine analyzed by the Forschungsamt.
 However another OKH cryptanalyst named Buggisch says that the FA machine and the ‘Bandwurm’ were different.

-Buggisch was assistant to Doering in the cipher machine section of OKH/GdNA.
+Buggisch was assistant to Doering in the cipher machine research section of Inspectorate 7/VI.
 In his interrogation TICOM I-64 he says that the cycle of one wheel was 37 and the others 30-80.
 The machine was analyzed by the mathematics department and a cryptanalyst Troeblicher or Troebliger played a leading part.
 Thanks to a ‘compromise’ of 8 messages enciphered with the same settings 1.400 characters of pure ‘key’ were recovered.
 However they were not able to solve the machine because they lacked the manpower.

 Unfortunately Buggisch left the OKH agency in June 1944 so he did not know anything more.